LocalCoinIS/dev.bitshares.works/docs/development/installation/build_windows_devenv.rst

 The command above will compile the libcURL and install it to the C:\Program Files\CURL directory.

-2. compile the bitsares-core.
+2. compile the LocalCoin-core.
 In the command windows we opened before, run

 ::